 The combination of rice, milk and ghee is enough to bring out the best of flavors, and you actually won’t miss any of the flavorings in this dish.

 But still, if you can’t really digest a payasam or kheer without adding some flavorings in it, refer to this list, choose and add what you like:

 - Nutmeg powder

 - Chopped or sliced cashews or pistachios

 The way to cook this Rice Payasam is that of a slow cooking method.
 Because of the slow simmering, the Paal Payasam develops its own rice flavors.

 I usually don’t cook kheers/payasams in a pressure cooker as I don’t take chances with the milk spilling out from the cooker and creating a mess.
-But if you wish, you can try cooking it in pressure cooker.
+But if you wish, you can try cooking it in a stovetop pressure cooker.

 How to make Paal Payasam

 1. Heat 1 tablespoon ghee in a thick bottomed wide pan or kadai.
 If you want, you can also add ½ tablespoon ghee.